-This may lead to issues in environments where a fixed MAC address is expected (like VMware when pr - This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522) - The current API is inconsistent and will be replaced eventually.
-The old API will still be supported for a while. - Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware especially in larger meshes (#1243) - Optimizations in Gluon 2018.1 have significantly improved memory usage.
-There are still known bugs leading to unreasonably high load that we hope to solve in future releases.
+This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

+The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while.

+• Frequent reboots due to out-of-memory or high load due to memory pressure on weak hardware especially in larger meshes (#1243)

+47.1 Removed hardware support